- Is RISE a nonprofit organization?

-If you began RISE programming while incarcerated inside one of the seven Nebraska state facilities we serve in, but did not complete, please contact the RISE in prison Program Manager.
+If you began RISE programming while incarcerated inside one of the seven Nebraska state facilities we serve in, but did not complete, please contact the RISE Director of Programs.

 - What personal qualifications do you need to volunteer with RISE in prison?